Inheritance Entropy: A Model-Independent Method to Probe the Hereditary Structure of Cell Lineage Trees: Results

 As we have already remarked, the value of the inactivity imbalance defined on each node of the tree, i.e. on each mitosis of the colony, provides a sort of map of the most likely sites where mutation events occurred across the tree.
 We have to be careful about one point, though: when there is a chain, crossing different generations, of subsequent nodes all with similar anomalous imbalances, it is the node at the {\it latest} generation (largest value of $k$) that actually corresponds to the mutation event.

-In order to understand this point let us go back to Fig.~3.
+In order to understand this point let us go back to Fig.3.
 In this highly hereditary lineage, the largest part of the imbalance is concentrated on just two nodes: {\it i)} the central mitosis, which gives rise to the two cells of generation 1, let us call this node M1; {\it ii)} and one of the two mitosis separating generation 1 from generation 2, let us call this node M2.
 We claim that the actual mutation occurred in M2, while the spike in M1 is simply a byproduct of that in M2.
 The reason is that the significance of a spike in the imbalance must be assessed going {\it upstream} in the lineage, starting from the terminal cells, i.e. the $k_7$ leaves.
 If we do this, we see that the first anomalous node that we meet is indeed M2: something clearly happened at this mitosis, because its right branch (no inactive, nor missing cells) is completely different from its left branch (which instead has 10 inactive cells, causing 22 missing cells), and this large left-right asymmetry occurs for the first time at this node, when we navigate the tree upstream.
 On the other hand, if no other mutation occurs at M1, this node would still display roughly the same large imbalance as M2, up to small random fluctuations, which is exactly what happens in this colony.
 Reversing the order of the argument, i.e. starting from the central node and navigating the lineage {\it downstream}, each time we find a mitosis with a very large anomalous imbalance, we can only conclude that in one mitosis of its descendants there is a mutation.
-It is therefore important to avoid giving to the inactivity imbalance any temporal interpretation: it is a quantity that has a value and a meaning only once the entire colony has been traced up to a certain generation.
-If, in the colony of Fig.3, we traced one more generation of cells, the imbalance could change on {\it all} nodes, even those at the early generations; this is not surprising, as in the colony traced up to $k=7$ there might have already been some mutations that will only become visible in terms of inactive cells once we trace one or two extra generations beyond the $7^\mathrm{th}$.